revo23/RecordedFuture-and-Yara-Rules/README.md

 ```
 .\yara64.exe .\privateloader.yar .\malwares
 ```
-No results were seen, this is expected as the YARA rules looks for newer malware and the malware from MalwareBazaar are proabably old.
+No results were seen, this is expected as the YARA rules looks for newer malware and the malware from MalwareBazaar are proabably older.

-12. Add one of the older malware from MalwareBazaar into the search query using it's SHA256 to include and generate a YARA rule that will detect it.
+12. Add one of the older malware from MalwareBazaar into the search query using its SHA256 to include and generate a YARA rule that will detect it.
 ```
 static.sha256 == "dbd6fcf0495ae49cef1cf8b2f65f0cdcc16b0c4421f60ec88b8922f18aef1dc9" or sample.tags == "family:privateloader"
 ```